vp465/INF502/Assignment1.md

 3. Use `git diff BRANCH_NAME` to view the differences from a branch and the current branch.
 Summarize the difference from master to the other branch.

 ```
+After using git diff result found are :
+diff --git a/A.py b/A.py
+index 0afa98c..dc1e9bd 100644
+--- a/A.py
++++ b/A.py
+@@ -1,11 +1,3 @@
+ #this is just an example, do not freak out
+ def calculate_this(operator, num1, num2):
+-   if operator == 'sum':
+-      print num1 + num2
+-      print 'That was easy buddy'
+-   else:
+-      if operator == 'subtraction':
+-         print num1 - num2
+-         print 'I could handle that...'
+-      else:
+-         print 'my knowledge is limited'
++   print 'my knowledge is limited'
+diff --git a/B.py b/B.py
+index e69de29..c63f94c 100644
+--- a/B.py
++++ b/B.py
+@@ -0,0 +1 @@
++# Another file that will receive a line of code... at least.

+Interpretation :
+1.)
+A.py file in math branch has If else loops, but A.py file in master branch has no If Else loops
+2.)
+B.py file in master branch has comment and the B.py in math branch is empty

 ```